DARF: Depth-Aware Generalizable Neural Radiance Field: Methodology

-With the cooperation of geometry-aware sampling interval and dynamic sampling strategy, we find that the points approach the real surface very closely with a limited amount of computation, which means that our model is also capable of performing depth estimation in an unsupervised and generalized way, in addition to the novel view rendering task.
-In the inference stage, we estimate a fine depth map from neural radiance field by weighting and summing the depth values of the sampled points on marched rays (as is done in \cite{meng2021gnerf}).
+With the cooperation of depth-aware sampling interval and dynamic sampling strategy, we find that the points approach the real surface very closely with a limited amount of computation, which means that our model is also capable of performing depth estimation in an unsupervised and generalizable way, in addition to the novel view rendering task.
+In the inference stage, we estimate a fine depth map from the neural radiance field by weighting and summing the depth values of the sampled points on marched rays (as is done in \cite{meng2021gnerf}).
 The most related work in depth estimation is NerfingMVS \cite{nerfing_2021_ICCV}, which is not generalizable.
-As for generalized NeRF methods \cite{yu2021pixelnerf, wang2021ibrnet}, they have no access to accurate depth map, diluting the geometric information during generalization for the pixel-scale optimization goal, as shown in Fig.~\ref{depthmap}.
-But in our GARF, we introduce geometry prior for every scene by GADS scheme, which helps GARF learn to infer the geometric layout of the scene.
+As for generalizable NeRF methods \cite{yu2021pixelnerf,wang2021ibrnet}, they have no access to accurate depth maps, diluting the geometric information during generalization for the pixel-scale optimization goal, as shown in Fig.~\ref{depthmap}.
+In our DARF, we introduce depth prior for every scene by DADS scheme, which helps DARF learn to infer the geometric layout of the scene and further achieve better rendering results.